 What's pushing Florida's premiums up

 The engine underneath is the cost of care.
-Veterinary prices have climbed far faster than overall inflation for years, and that rising cost of care sits behind every claim you file.
-On top of that, Florida's regulator approved an average 9.25% rate increase into 2026, with some carriers winning far more — Metropolitan General at 26%, Healthy Paws at about 15%.
+National price data provide the baseline: May 2026 BLS data showed veterinarian services up 4.9% year over year versus 4.2% for all items; that care-cost pressure sits behind every claim you file.
+On top of that, Florida's regulator approved an average 9.25% rate increase into 2026, with some carriers winning far more — Metropolitan General Insurance Company, a MetLife Pet underwriting insurer, at 26%, Healthy Paws at about 15%.
 Keep two forces separate: rate hikes raise the quote you'll see, while pricier care raises the bill you'll file — and good coverage protects you from the second.

 What changed under Florida's HB 655 (Pet Insurance Act)